1987–88 Maryland Terrapins men's basketball team

 The 1987–88 Maryland Terrapins men's basketball team represented the University of Maryland, College Park as a member of the Atlantic Coast Conference during the 1987–88 NCAA Division I men's basketball season.
 The team was led by second-year head coach Bob Wade and played their home games at Cole Field House.

+Maryland was later forced to vacate its appearance in the 1988 NCAA tournament due to usage of ineligible players.